upn3xt/chrono/journal/JOURNAL.md

 THE LANDMARK HAS BEEN REACHED!
 TODAY ON 23/10/2025 CHRONO HAS SPOKEN!
 IT SAID THE FIRST HELLO WORLD EVER!!!
 THIS WAS THE MILESTONE.
 I'M SO FUCKING PROUD OF
 MYSELF AND THIS PROJECT.

+## Next steps

+Now that 'hello world' mark has been achieved, my plan is to still figure out how to make function calls without using maps.
+Every step of the way, I start to understand what to do and not do.
+Also, external functions like printf are something that need a new way in.
+A new keyword or methodoly to do so.
+Maybe like zig's way of interop or something more classy.
+Depends on me for real.
+After that I want to start to work on formatting and show calculation results.
+That's it for now.